FOK vs GTC Execution Semantics

 - FOK: Attempt to fill the entire order immediately at the specified price.
 If the book cannot absorb the full size at that price, the order is killed.
 Either you get a full fill right now, or you get nothing.
 No resting.

-Hermes's execution strategy is FOK-first:
+Agent Framework's execution strategy is FOK-first:

 - Query the orderbook depth.
 Compute the walked price at intended size.